oVirt/ovirt-site/source/sdk/java-sdk.html.md

 ## Deployment

-Till java-sdk project deployable by rpm, just compile it and reference it from your project.
+Till java-sdk project is deployable, just compile it and reference from your project.

 ## TODO list